intel/GPGMM/docs/DESIGN.md

 ### Robust leak detection

 GPGMM detects and reports leaks at the allocation-level (vs Memory Object).
 Should resources persist on the device (externally created), for example, between allocators, they will NOT be falsely reported as leaks, even when imported into GPGMM.
-This is enabled by  `GPGMM_ENABLE_ALLOCATOR_CHECKS`.
+This is enabled by  `GPGMM_ENABLE_ALLOCATOR_LEAK_CHECKS`.

 ### **Data definition, schema design and Persistence requirements**